labsland/labdiscoverylib/docs/source/cli.rst

       Check status of a fake user.

-      Once you create a user with flask "weblab fake new", you can use this command to simulate the status method of WebLab-Deusto and see what it would return.
+      Once you create a user with flask "weblab fake new", you can use this command to simulate the status method of LabDiscoveryEngine and see what it would return.

     Options: